 This course introduces pedagogical practices associated with the teaching and learning of integrated STEM practices at the middle levels.
-The course addresses ideas that include (1) middle grades science, mathematics, engineering and technology (STEM) content, (2) understanding and developing middle grades students' thinking; (3) designing, selecting, and sequencing instructional tasks and assessments for learners in the middle grades; and (4) self-reflection on learning and teaching STEM at the middle school level.
+The course addresses ideas that include (1) middle grades science, mathematics, engineering and technology (STEM) content, (2) understanding and developing middle grades students' thinking; (3) designing, selecting, and sequencing instructional tasks, and (4) assessments for learners in the middle grades.
+Course must be taken concurrently with EDUC 411 and EDUC 454.